 Unfortunately, that itch that my four-year-old couldn’t scratch wouldn’t go away.
 The other night he caught my wife off guard right before bedtime

 My wife took a deep breath, knelt down beside him and told him the truth.
 Ruby died.

 “Oh…” he said back to her.
-My wife watched him closely not sure what was going to happen next.
+My wife paused, not sure what was going to happen next.
 Does he even understand?
 Is he going to freak out?
 What if he doesn’t care?
 Should we be worried if he didn’t care?
 Are we living with a junior sociopath?!
 Oh wait, he’s crying.
 Whew.

 What he did next is the sort of thing that crushes a parent.
 He wept.
-Not the type of tears when he falls down and skins his knee or when he’s pitching a fit about the iPad being turned off and is screaming bloody murder.
+Not the type of tears when he falls and skins his knee or when he’s pitching a fit about the iPad being turned off and is screaming bloody murder.
 This was sadness.
-A gentle weeping that could barely be heard through the covers he pulled over his head.
+A gentle weeping barely heard after he pulls the covers over his head.
 It was almost like he didn’t want us to see him cry.
 I could feel myself melt as I watched him tremor under the blanket his Oba made him.
-I would have preferred if he freaked out.
-That I can handle.
-This there was nothing to do but rub his back and try and comfort him.
+I would have preferred if he freaked out, that I can handle.
+With this, there was nothing to do but rub his back and try and comfort him.

 He cried himself to sleep that first night.
-We ended up putting him and his brother into our bed.
-If we’re going to feel bad we’ll do it as a family.
-The next morning he woke up like his normal self and immediately asked to play on the iPad.
+We ended up putting him and his brother in our bed.
+If we’re going to feel like shit, we’ll do it as a family.
+The next morning he woke up like his usual self and immediately asked to play on the iPad.

 Was that it?
 Were we in the clear?

 He hasn’t cried since, but there have been a lot of questions about this whole “death” thing.